Abdo1713/socket-communication-python/README.md

    - When naming the new file during file transfer, include the file extension (e.g., `.jpg`, `.docx`, `.txt`).

 4. **Server IP Address**:
    - The client needs to know the server’s private IP address.
-Replace `192.168.1.8` in `client/main.py` with the server’s actual IP address.
+Replace the empty space between `''` in `client/main.py` with the server’s actual IP address.

 5. **File Transfer**:
    - To send a file, type `send_file` in the client.
 The server will automatically receive the file.